Kathy Whitehead, President

-The world's greatest music, internationally-known performers, beautifully intimate settings, the cool mountains, fine art and dining, theatre and film, golf, shopping ¬make your plans now to join us for an unforgettable summer at the Highlands-Cashiers Chamber Music Festival as we celebrate our 33d season of chamber music at its best!
+The world's greatest music, internationally-known performers, beautifully intimate settings, the cool mountains, fine dining and art, theatre and film, golf, shopping- ¬make your plans now to join us for an unforgettable summer at the Highlands-Cashiers Chamber Music Festival as we celebrate our 34th season of chamber music at its best!

-Whenever we are able to present the Festival Chamber Orchestra, the concerts are always a major highlight of the season - and so our final Gala Concert (and wonderful Dinner after!) on Sunday, August 3rd will feature the Orchestra in our first-ever performance of Mendelssohn's Double Concerto for Violin and Piano.
-For this final weekend we are delighted to welcome back Tim Fain as soloist whom you can enjoy as violinist in the hit movie "12 Years a Slave".
-The Gala sold out early last year, so make your plans now not to miss this one!
+Whenever we are able to present the Festival Chamber Orchestra, the concerts are always a major highlight of the season - and so our final Gala Concert (and wonderful Dinner after!) on Sunday, August 9th will feature the Orchestra in more "Mozart in the Mountains"- two of Mozart's greatest Concertos- for french horn and for clarinet, with the incomparable clarinetist Laura Ardan and Brice Andrus, horn, as soloists.
+Samuel Barber's heartrending Adagio for Strings complements the Mozart.
+The Gala sells out often, so make your plans now not to miss this one!

-These are only some of the highlights of our 33rd season and of course, we offer Festival Feasts, numerous free concerts, and additional Festival events- make your plans NOW to join us in Highlands and Cashiers this summer for another unforgettable Festival!
+These are only some of the highlights of our 34th season - and of course, we offer Festival Feasts, numerous free concerts, and additional Festival events- take a look through our website for complete program information and make your plans NOW to join us in Highlands and Cashiers this summer for another unforgettable Festival!

 Artistic Director Emeritus

 Tel: 828-526-9060 Email: email@example.com